raoufchebri/ai-travel-agent/README.md

   }'
 ```

 Repeat with destinations like Paris (CDG), Los Angeles (LAX), and London (LHR).
-Bookings appear under “YOUR TRIPS”.
+Refresh the page for your bookings to appear under “YOUR TRIPS”.

 ### 6) Flow of a normal booking
 1. On the home page. press Command (⌘) + K to open the planner.